Architecture Studio 3 PG (7894.7)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-will be prescribed in the Studio Option Handouts and on Canvas
+Studio Readings and Texts will be prescribed in the Studio Option Handouts and in Canvas

 Submission of assessment items